NeilFraser/JS-Interpreter/README.md

 js-interpreter
 ==============

-An npm package for the [JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter)
+An npm package for the [Neil Fraser's JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter)

+This repository is not a fork of the original repository anymore, instead it clones it as a `gitmodule` and packs it using `webpack` to an npm package.

+Additional to the original library, this package contains a cli version which can be used for testing the interpreter from terminal.

 # Installation